Structure and Operating Procedures

 Implementation of the Structure

-The chair of a specific workgroup is appointed by the president, subject to approval by the steering committee or designee.
-The chair of each workgroup will appoint other members, subject to approval by the steering (or other designated) committee.
+The chair of a specific workgroup and committee is appointed by the President, subject to approval by the Steering Committee.
+The chair of each workgroup will appoint other members, subject to approval by the Steering Committee.

 Terms of Office